cyber-prophet/bostrom-journal/BostromJournal001.md

 All the particles were formatted using [Prettier](https://prettier.io/), an opinionated code formatter.

 - `[~]` - the tag of the original particle

-### Evolution of the first issue of Bostrom Journal [~]()

-At the very beginning I (future editor-in-chief) gathered all particles created by founders and trusted pioneer neurons from [swagger service]() of Bostrom.
-I collected JSON from there and parsed it using Python.
-Further I downloaded the particles' files from IPFS and read them almost completely.
-I guess, it was about 1500 texts, most of which were 1-4 words long.
-I extracted cyberlinks and particles table to MS Excel.
-There I marked particles about Bostrom.
-So I was able to sort and filter them.
-After selecting only the most precise and useful particles I divided them into themed chapters.

-At that point, I used Python as the tool to generate the first iteration of this journal in Markdown.

-In the process I discovered that some of my own previously written texts on Bostrom are also relevant to the topic.
-They just needed to be somehow adapted to the journal format.
-So after several alterations those texts were as well included in the issue.